hiking backpack

 Waterproof Liners

-You can buy these in shops, however we’ve found that plastic bags and heavy duty garbage bags do the job just as well.
+You can buy these in shops, however, we’ve found that plastic bags and heavy-duty garbage bags can do the job, but not quite as well.

 AusWalk Tip